 Booking Ahead for Your Peru Trek

+Sometimes the Salkantay vs. Inca Trail choice is solved because you don’t have a choice.
 The Inca Trail is a budget buster for backpackers, but one that plenty of people are still willing to spring for.
 Despite the rapid increase in cost, this trip is still super-popular.
 One agency spokesperson I interviewed more than ten years ago said you should book your trip six months ahead if you wanted to go during the high season of May through August.
-Now you have to book the year ahead.
+Now you have to book the year ahead to be sure you have a spot when you want.
 As I write this in January, June is already sold out across multiple agencies.

 Many people don’t know this or can’t plan so far ahead, so they end up on the “alternative Inca Trail”—the Saltankay Trek.
 There’s one version of this that joins up with the Inca Trail toward the end, but if all the permits are sold out that’s not a possibility anyway.
 So the more frequent option always open is to follow it all the way to the hydroelectric plant near Machu Picchu and then hop a local train at the end.

 This trek does not have to be booked so far ahead and in most months you could just show up in Cusco and book a tour if you’re the spontaneous type.
-Or take off on your own.
+Or take off on your own even.